 It’s unprecedented for a major group to release a new album after more than half a lifetime away.
 To ABBA’s credit, Voyage is a dignified return; it follows the ABBA formula of catchy songs with dark undercurrents and it doesn’t chase trendy sounds.
 It’s often more kitsch than their 1970s heyday; ‘Ode to Freedom’, ‘Bumblebee’ and the children’s choir of ‘Little Things’ all could have come from stage musicals.
 But there’s some genuinely strong material – ‘Don’t Shut Me Down’ is propulsive, the 1970s leftover ‘Just A Notion’ is a worthy addition to their stellar catalogue, and ‘Keep An Eye On Dan’ is fascinating.
 Despite the impressive achievement of creating a worthy comeback after so long away, Voyage still ranks in the lower half of ABBA’s discography.

-ABBA’s fourth album is arguably their most hit-laden – ‘Dancing Queen’ is their signature song, while ‘Money Money Money’, ‘Knowing Me, Knowing You’, and on some editions ‘Fernando’, are also present.
+ABBA’s fourth album is their most hit-laden – ‘Dancing Queen’ is their signature song, while ‘Money Money Money’, ‘Knowing Me, Knowing You’, and on some editions ‘Fernando’, are also present.
 The cover, with the group in a helicopter, is their most iconic.
-It’s notable for songs that are much stronger than their titles suggest, like ‘Dum Dum Diddle’ and the excellent opener ‘When I Kissed the Teacher’.
+Arrival is notable for songs that are much stronger than their banal titles suggest, like ‘Dum Dum Diddle’ and the excellent opener ‘When I Kissed the Teacher’.
 ‘Knowing Me, Knowing You’ is the first emotionally wrenching ABBA song – there’d be more to follow on their more mature later albums.

 #3 Super Trouper